djbelieny/djbelieny-site/DEPLOYMENT.md

 # Netlify Deployment Setup

-This repository is configured for automatic deployment to Netlify via GitHub Actions.
+This repository is configured for automatic deployment to Netlify.
+The `netlify.toml` file contains all necessary configuration.

-## Initial Setup (One-Time Configuration)
+## Quick Setup (5 Minutes)

-### Option 1: Connect via Netlify Dashboard (Recommended)
+### Step 1: Connect to Netlify

 1. **Log in to Netlify**
    - Go to https://app.netlify.com